axch/adaptive-plot/README.md

 plot-resolve!
 - set the plot's resolution and refine

-(plot-close-window! plot)
+(plot-stop-drawing! plot)
-- Get rid of the Scheme window (and don't recreate it)
+- Get rid of the Scheme window (it will not be recreated automatically)

 (plot-gnu! plot)
 - Draw the (current state of) the plot in a fresh gnuplot window.
 (Does not